Schema and Data Modeling

 By default, implicitly created edge labels have multiplicity MULTI and

-implicitly created property keys have cardinality SINGLE and data type
+implicitly created property keys have cardinality SINGLE.
+Data types of

 implementing and registering their own